silver, sterling, silversmith, silver repair, silver restoration, silver conservation

-I suggest giving these objects as gifts, especially if they are handwrought or contain beautifully hand-engraved monograms or chasing.
+And what about giving these objects as gifts, especially if they are handwrought or contain beautifully hand-engraved monograms or chasing.
 These pieces are works of art and should never be melted.
 Why not wait for birthdays, anniversaries, or holidays, and surprise your friends or loved ones?
 If your silver is damaged or heavily tarnished, it might be easily restored by a specialist in silver restoration, making it useful again.
 If you still intend on selling your silver, consider a reputable antique dealer who has silver appraisal experience, or contact an auction house.
+And I'm sure you already know about ebay and the enormous amount silver offered there.

 M. Ford Creech Antiques